Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 The COW_MOTS dataset consists of 959 frames, 20.647 masks, and 239 tracks.
 Ground truth was labelled manually with the Computer Vision Annotation Tool [CVAT](https://github.com/openvinotoolkit/cvat), run in a docker container.

 The following images are examples of the seven datasets that comprise COW_MOTS.
-They illustrate data collected at different atmospheric conditions (temperature and sunlight) and angles of inclination:
+They illustrate data collected at different atmospheric conditions (temperature and sunlight), heights, and angles of inclination:

 <img src="visualizations/0000.png" width="270"> <img src="visualizations/0001.png" width="270">
 <img src="visualizations/0002.png" width="270"> <img src="visualizations/0003.png" width="270">